groupon/robo-remote/README.markdown

-# RoboRemote - A remote control framework for Robotium
+# RoboRemote - A remote control framework for Robotium and UIAutomator

 ## Overview
 ***
-**RoboRemote** is a remote control framework for Robotium.
+**RoboRemote** is a remote control framework for Robotium/UIAutomator.
 The goal of RoboRemote is to allow for more complex test scenarios by letting the automator write their tests using standard desktop Java/JUnit(other frameworks to be supported in the future).
-All of the Robotium Solo commands are available.
+All of the Robotium Solo commands and UIAutomator commands are available.
 RoboRemote also provides some convencience classes to assist in common tasks such as interacting with list views.

 RoboRemote is loosely modeled after Frank for iOS.

 ### Currently Supported Android Versions

-* 2.3+
+* 2.3+ for Robotium
+* 4.2.2+ for UIAutomator

 ## Architecture
 ***
-RoboRemote consists of two components - RoboRemoteServer and RoboRemoteClient.
-The entire project is managed by Maven and both components are provided as artifacts.
+RoboRemote consists of two main components and several framework specific.
+The main components are RoboRemoteServerCommon and RoboRemoteClientCommon.
+Robotium specific components are RoboRemoteServer, RoboRemoteClient and RoboRemoteClientJUnit.
+The UIAutomator specific components are UIAutomatorServer and UIAutomatorClient.
+The entire project is managed by Maven and the components are provided as artifacts.

-### RoboRemoteServer
+### RoboRemoteServerCommon
-RoboRemoteServer acts as a HTTP interface to Robotium.
+RoboRemoteServer acts as a HTTP interface to arbitrary function calls.
+RoboRemoteServer and UIAutomatorServer are specific usages of the component.
 It accepts requests and provides responses in JSON format.
 The input JSON describes the class, method and method parameters for the function that is being called.

 **Example request**